Apacher122/nyc-cod-data-assessment/README.md

  - Confidence: the probability that item A and item B would appear in the same transaction
  $$Confidence = \frac{frequency(A,B)}{frequency(A)}$$

- To read more about the Apriori algorithm, see the following documentation from oracle: https://docs.oracle.com/cd/E18283_01/datamine.112/e16808/algo_apriori.htm
+ To read more about the Apriori algorithm, see the following documentation from Oracle: https://docs.oracle.com/cd/E18283_01/datamine.112/e16808/algo_apriori.htm

 # Files